IDouble/Mouse/README.md

 # 🖱 Mouse 🖱
-A Simple Java API for controlling the mouse
+A Simple Java Library for controlling the mouse

 - works on multiple monitors
 - easy to use
 - powerful
 - many functions

-I searched long to find a simple Mouse class for Java but I have found nothing that fits, so I writed a simple Java API for accessing the Mouse.
+I searched long to find a simple Mouse Library for Java but I have found nothing that fits, so I wrote a simple Java Library to access the Mouse.

 # Example